Last Updated on

 The amphitheater is probably the most photogenic and iconic Roman monument in the city.
 If you photograph it with the sea in the background, try to do so in the afternoon.
 In the morning, the sun can be shining directly at you and the light reflecting off the water can overwhelm the image.

-If you visit the circus, there is a large tower in the museum and there are stairs you can take to the top.
+If you visit the circus, the large Praetorian tower has access from the museum, and there are stairs you can take to the top.
 The tower offers the best view of the entire city and of the visible remains of the circus.

 You can wander around the city at any time of the day.
 Other attractions within the city will have operating hours.

 The Tarragona History Museum (MHT) – The museum operates many of the Roman ruins across town.
 They all have similar operating hours: